nhandam/Multilevel-Wasserstein-Means/README.md

 n_iter: number of iterations of the main algorithm

-weight: Wheather to use a scaling factor 1/M when updating local barycenters.
+weight: Whether to use a scaling factor 1/M when updating local barycenters.
 True is recommended

 verbose: if 1, objective function value will be printed on every iteration and total running time